pippim/pippim.github.io/programs/mserve.md

 <a id="hdr8"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr7">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr9">Skip</a></div>

-# Reopen Windows at Same Location
+# Windows Open Where You Want Them

 Most applications always open their windows at the same locations.
-Then you have to move the windows to where you want them. `mserve` remembers where you like your windows to be and moves them to the location you last moved them to.
+Then you have to move the windows to where you want them. `mserve` remembers where you like your windows to be and moves them there.

+Besides the dozen or so windows that **mserve** uses, it also remembers if you use Hockey TV commercial buttons or FF & Rewind buttons instead.
+It also remembers if you prefer the Chronology (playlist) hidden or shown and the exact second of the last song you were listening to, or even if it was paused.

 This is how mserve remembers and restores window positions and sizes: